JAndrassy/ArduinoOTA/README.md

 * Ethernet library - Ethernet shields and modules with Wiznet 5100, 5200 and 5500 chips
 * WiFi101 - WiFi101 shield and MKR 1000
 * WiFiNINA - MKR 1010, MKR 4000, Nano 33 IoT and any supported MCU with attached ESP32 as SPI network adapter with WiFiNINA firmware
-* WiFiEspAT - esp8266 as network adapter with AT firmware
+* WiFiEspAT - esp8266 or ESP32 as network adapter with AT firmware
 * WiFiLink - esp8266 as network adapter with WiFiLink firmware (SPI or Serial)
-* UIPEthernet - shields and modules with ENC28j60 chip
+* EthernetENC and UIPEthernet - shields and modules with ENC28j60 chip
-* WiFiSpi - esp8266 as SPI network adapter with WiFiSpi library updated with [this PR](https://github.com/JiriBilek/WiFiSpi/pull/12)
 * WiFi - Arduino WiFi Shield (not tested)
 * WiFi library of ESP8266 and ESP32 Arduino boards package

-UIPEthernet, WiFiEspAT, WiFiSpi and WiFi library don't support UDP multicast for MDNS, so Arduino IDE will not show the network upload port.
+UIPEthernet, EthernetENC and WiFi library don't support UDP multicast for MDNS, so Arduino IDE will not show the network upload port.
 WiFiLink doesn't support UDP multicast, but the firmware propagates the MDNS record.

 ## Installation

 The library is in Library Manager of the Arduino IDE.

+Note for platformio users: Please, don't use this library with platformio.
+It was not tested with platformio and most of the documentation doesn't apply.

 Arduino SAMD boards (Zero, M0, MKR, Nano 33 IoT) are supported 'out of the box'.
 Additionally to upload over the internal flash as temporary storage, upload over SD card and over MEM shield's flash is possible.
 For upload over SD card use the SDU library as shown in the WiFi101_SD_OTA or similar for upload over MKR MEM shield use the SFU library.

-For nRF5 boards two lines need to be added to platform.txt file of the nRF5 Arduino package (until the PR that adds them is accepted and included in a release).
+For nRF5 boards two lines need to be added to platform.txt file of the nRF5 Arduino package.
 Only nRF51 was tested until now.
 For details scroll down.

 For ESP8266 and ESP32 boards, platform.local.txt from extras folder need to be copied into boards package installation folder and the bundled ArduinoOTA library must be deleted.
 For details scroll down.